-tive stages of such a regime.
+Finally, extra-regional states can further promote the goal of a regional security regime by providing 'good offices' and other support in the formative stages of such a regime.
 This will be especially critical in cases where states in the region wish to begin dialogues with each other but cannot do so directly because they do not recognize each other.
-In such cases, extraregional states, perhaps acting through research institutes and other nongovernmental organizations (NGOs) at first, can provide a platform for discussion and exploration of new ideas.
+In such cases, extra-regional states, perhaps acting through research institutes and other non-governmental organizations (NGOs) at first, can provide a platform for discussion and exploration of new ideas.
 The role of extra-regional states is thus not limited to states.
 Useful roles can be played by non-state actors and even by multilateral processes, such as NATO and the EU are currently playing in the context of the Mediterranean.